kp101/Wellness-Monitor/adafruitio/README.md

-This part of documentation regards the role and programing of AdafruitIO 'Actions'.
+# How to create SMS Text/Email Notification based on feed

-<b>Creating SMS Text/Email Notification</b>
+This is based on AdafruitIO 'Actions'.
 When the 'alarms' feed received any data, a SMS text message and Email will be send.
 Remove one of email or text if desired.
 Customize this according to local requirements.

 ![sending text](images/adafruitio-alarms_2026-02-02_23-26-33.png)